Strong links, new markets

 Our emerging biotech capability

 Testimony to our growing reputation is Queensland’s ability to attract prestigious events such as the World Science Festival.
 In March 2016, Brisbane became only the second city in the world, after New York, to host the festival.
-Queensland Museum has an exclusive 6-year agreement to host the annual week-long celebration of science and art.
+Queensland Museum has an exclusive six-year agreement to host the annual week-long celebration of science and art.
 In 2019 the event hosted over 130 events for over 200,000 participants and will return in March 2021.